 A company specialist in metal sheet cutting called “Blechking” made the disk.
 I wouldn’t be able to accurately cut it out myself.
+Unless I had a table saw to do it properly and in a professional way, like the one from https://www.forsale.plus/delta-table-saw-fence.
 Aluminium is the best material for such a purpose.
 Easy to drill, it does not rust and it is light.
 Drum lugs do usually have M4 windings, and the angles have 5mm holes.
 I bought a view M5 and M4 screws including washers.
 The original lug screws are too short.
-As the rhythm traveller pads are open, I decided to apply the jack plug directly to the disk.
+As the rhythm traveler pads are open, I decided to apply the jack plug directly to the disk.
 The cable is getting connected from the bottom side.

 The most important parts are piezos and the cone.
 I recommend to everyone who builds DIY trigger systems, to go for the systems from R-drums.
 I tried different piezos and cones from other companies, but they are usually trash.
 The guys from R-drums, studied the subject and they provide piezos, made and prepared for this purpose only.
 Piezos have a polarity; you can see a black and a red cable.
 But that doesn’t mean the plus pole has to be the red cable.
 It can be the opposite, cause most piezos are not tested.
 Because of their original purpose, as noise aggregator, their polarity does not matter.